old-software-engineer/Rspec-Sample-Code/README.md

 **Webpacker**: Webpacker gem is a tool that integrates Webpack with a Rails application.
 It makes it easy to configure and develop JavaScript-like applications and optimize them for the production environment.

 **Rubocop-rails**: Rubocop uses the official ruby style guide and helps create a clean and readable codebase.

+**RSpec 3.11**: RSpec Rails defines ten different types of specs for testing different parts of a typical Rails application

 ## Flow